dtbao-dev-iot/dtbao-dev-iot/README.md

-### Hi there 👋 I'm BaoDoan - IoT!
+### Hi there 👋 I'm BaoDoan - Embedded!

-I'm an **Embedded Systems Engineer** with a strong focus on **Embedded Linux** development.
-I thrive on building robust and efficient solutions at the intersection of hardware and software.
+I'm an **Embedded Systems Engineer** with 6+ years of experience specializing in **Embedded Linux** development.
+I thrive on building robust and efficient solutions at the intersection of hardware and software, with expertise in both resource-constrained microcontrollers and complex embedded systems.

+---

+### 💼 Professional Experience

+* **6+ Years in Embedded Systems:** Extensive experience developing embedded solutions across various industries including automotive, IoT applications.
+* **End-to-End Product Development:** Successfully delivered multiple embedded products from concept through production, including firmware upgrades and maintenance systems.
+* **Product Management:** Experienced in managing product lifecycles, gathering requirements, and collaborating with cross-functional teams to deliver high-quality embedded solutions.

 ---